 Yes.
 The Residency Program curriculum is developed from the Description of Specialty Practice readiness guidelines.
 There is emphasis on the concepts and knowledge necessary for the OCS exam.

 Is an interview a required part of the application process?

-Yes, a personal interview with a SLU-SSM Residency faculty member is a requirement of the application process for invited applicants.
+Yes, a personal interview with the faculty of the SLU-SSM Residency Program is a requirement of the application process for invited applicants.